China virus protests hit Hong Kong after mainland rallies

 The BBC criticized what it said was Chinese authorities’ explanation that its reporter was detained to prevent him from contracting the coronavirus from the crowd.
 “We do not consider this a credible explanation,” the broadcaster said in a statement.

-A Chinese Ministry of Foreign Affairs spokesman, Zhao Lijian, said the BBC reporter failed to identify himself and “didn’t voluntarily present” his press credential.
+Chinese Ministry of Foreign Affairs spokesman Zhao Lijian said the BBC reporter failed to identify himself and “didn’t voluntarily present” his press credential.

 “Foreign journalists need to consciously follow Chinese laws and regulations,” Zhao said.

 Swiss broadcaster RTS said its correspondent and a cameraman were detained while doing a live broadcast but released a few minutes later.
-A journalist for The Associated Press was detained but later released.
+An AP journalist was detained but later released.

 Associated Press writer Joe McDonald in Beijing contributed.